micro-os-plus/utils-lists-xpack/README.md

 ## Overview

-This project provides the **source code** for a library that implements the **µOS++ C++ intrusive double linked lists**, a special class of lists that store the links inside the list elements, in order to avoid dynamic memory allocations, a feature appreciated in embedded systems.
+This project provides the **source code** for a library that implements the **µOS++ C++ intrusive double linked lists**.
+These are special lists that avoid dynamic memory allocations by storing the links inside the list elements.
+This is beneficial in embedded systems.

 ## [Project documentation](https://micro-os-plus.github.io/utils-lists-xpack/)